-The director may assess a civil penalty of \$500 against an insurer that does not accurately report timeliness of first payment information to the division, plus \$50 for each violation, up to \$10,000 in the aggregate for all violations within any three month period.
-The director may assess this civil penalty to the service company processing the insurer's claims if the violations were identified in the director's annual audits of claims processing performance.
+The director may assess a civil penalty under ORS 656.745(2) against an insurer that does not accurately report timeliness of first payment information to the division.
+The director may assess this civil penalty against the service company processing the insurer's claims if the violations were identified in the director's annual audits of claims processing performance.
 The director may assess only one penalty for each separate violation by an insurer or service company identified in an annual audit.
 For the purposes of this section, a violation consists of each situation in which a first payment was reported to have been made timely, but was found upon audit to have actually been late.